tuxlife/auth0-golang-web-app/01-Login/README.md

   AUTH0_CALLBACK_URL: "http://localhost:8080/callback"
 ```

-Once you've set your Auth0 credentials in the `.env` file, run `go get .` to install the Go dependencies.
+Once you've set your Auth0 credentials in the `app.yaml` file, run `go get .` to install the Go dependencies.

 Run `dev_appserver.py app.yaml` to start the app and navigate to [http://localhost:8080/](http://localhost:8080/)